alashkov83/hydrocluster/README.md

 electrically charged amino acid residues, the function of calculating weighting coefficients as modules of partial charges of side groups according to the formulas, which are derived from the Henderson-Hasselbach equation, is implemented \[8].
-As hyperparameters DBSCAN uses the epsilon neighborhood radius (eps) and the minimum number of neighbors (min\_samples).
+Alternative: modification interpoint distances, instead clusterization points weights. moddist(u, w) = dist(u, w)/(w u)/2)), where w and u - weighting coefficients of points.
+As hyperparameters DBSCAN uses t he epsilon neighborhood radius (eps) and the minimum number of neighbors (min\_samples).
 Eps is defined as the maximum distance (in Angstrom (Å)) between the centers of mass of hydrophobic a.r. (or chemical groups) which are adjacent in one cluster.
 The min\_samples/eps³ ratio is proportional to the maximum distribution